-Each human being loses, if even one single person allows himself to be lowered for a purpose.
-(Theodor Gottlieb von Hippel the Elder, 1741-1796, German enlightener)
+"Each human being in the entire world loses, if even one single person allows himself to be lowered for a purpose."
+(Theodor Gottlieb von Hippel the Elder, 1741-96, German enlightener)

-Beside imbalance and use of power, medicalization - the social definition of human problems as medical problems - is the basic flaw at the heart of the psychiatric discipline in the opinion of many social scientists, of users and survivors of psychiatry and critical psychiatrists.
+Beside imbalance and use of power, medicalization-the social definition of human problems as medical problems-is the basic problem of the psychiatric discipline in the opinion of many social scientists, of users and survivors of psychiatry and even of critical psychiatrists.
 Like everywhere, in the discussion of medicalization there are many pros and cons as well as intermediate positions.
-When we discuss medicalization, we should have a very clear view, what medicalization can mean in a concrete way for an individual and which other factors are connected with medicalization; so we can move from talk to action.
+When we discuss medicalization, we should have a very clear view, what medicalization can mean in a concrete way for an individual.
+And which other topics are connected with medicalization.
+So we can move from talking to action.

 Medicalization and irresponsibility often go hand in hand.
 Psychiatry as a scientific discipline cannot do justice to the expectation of solving mental problems that are largely of a social nature.
-Its propensity and practice are not
+Its propensity and practice are not appropriate, and have to use force, which constitutes a threat.
+Its diagnostic methods obstruct the view of the real problems of individuals.